PaloAltoNetworks/terraform-best-practices/README.md

 * It is important to define your variable structure as intuitively as possible for the end user.
 The input variable can be easily transformed within the module code to meet your requirement later.

-  * BAD example, expect disjointed input variables
+  * BAD example, disjoint input variables

         module "vpc" {
           source = ...